vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/vsphere-replication/Connect-DRSolutionTovCenter.md

 ### -adminEmail

-The email address of the Site Administrator.
+The email address of the site administrator.

 ```yaml
 Type: String